 It is extremely difficult to block 100% if cyber threats no matter how much money you spend on the latest cyber protection tools.
 If you can't block it then you need to be able to detect it, and that means analysing what is happening on your network 24x7x365.
 Ideally you want to be able to move from a reactive posture to one of threat hunting.

-From a technology perspective your average SIEM is great for log analysis and alerting once a breach has occured.
-What would be better is having a platform that is able to look at the big picture and is able to spot the telltale signs that a hacker is starting to probe the network for weaknesses.
+From a technology perspective your average SIEM is great for log analysis and alerting once a breach has occurred.
+What would be better is having a platform that is able to look at the big picture and is able to spot the tell-tale signs that a hacker is starting to probe the network for weaknesses.

 XDR platforms such as Overwatch have been designed from the ground up to allow our SOC analysts to threat hunt and give meaningful insights into what is actually happening on Customers networks.